 Wallace, M.G., 2017, “The Atlantic Multidecadal Oscillation (AMO) climate index.
 Invited presentation to Groundwater Management District Associations (GMDA) Summer Conference for May 25, 2017.
 Download Program Here: Final

 My work on PDO and streamflow correlations in Western U.S. was cited by the US Dept. of the Interior in the memorandum: “Final Biological and Conference Opinion for Bureau of Reclamation, Bureau of Indian Affairs, and Non-Federal Water Management and Maintenance Activities on the Middle Rio Grande, New Mexico” Fish and Wildlife Service https://www.fws.gov/southwest/es/newmexico/ at file https://www.fws.gov/southwest/es/newmexico/documents/BO/2013-0033_MRG_BiOp_Final.pdf

 Wallace, M.G., 2016, Independent Technical Review of a stochastic hydrogeologic performance assessment component relating to an underground geologic repository for a federally regulated disposal project.

-Wallace, M.G., 2016 Private Report on Acid Mine Drainage (AMD) hydrogeology and hydrogeochemistry for a coastal engineering and construction project in the Eastern Hemisphere.
+Wallace, M.G., 2016 Private Report on Acid Mine Drainage (AMD) hydrogeology and hydrogeochemistry for the Jurong Rock Cavern Project in Singapore.

 Wallace, M.G., 2016, Ocean and Solar Based Climate Forecasts, invited presentation to Thirtieth Annual Rio Grande Basin Snowmelt Runoff Forecast Meeting, interagency annual climate meeting sponsored by United States Department of Agriculture Natural Resources Conservation Service (USDA NRCS) with SNOTEL features.
 Albuquerque, NM April 12th, 2016